throughnothing/chrome-trezor/README.md

 [![Build Status](https://travis-ci.org/throughnothing/chrome-trezor.svg?branch=master)](https://travis-ci.org/throughnothing/chrome-trezor)
 [![Coverage Status](https://coveralls.io/repos/throughnothing/chrome-trezor/badge.svg?branch=master)](https://coveralls.io/r/throughnothing/chrome-trezor?branch=master)

+*DEPRECATED:* This repo is depracated as it has been replaced by [trezor/trezor-chrome-extension](https://github.com/trezor/trezor-chrome-extension)

 This is a javascript library to interface with a Trezor Bitcoin hardware wallet directly from the Chrome browser.
 It will work in Chrome on all platforms and also on Chromebooks.